Welcome to the first Godotes issue that has some non-itch data!

 This week, finally, I'm dipping my toes on Steam numbers.

 And also, once again, sorry for the delay.
-Last week I just didn't had the time to finish.
+Last week I just didn't have the time to finish.

 What's this issue about, then?
 Money, for the most part.
 Paid games made with the Godot engine, in particular.

 How many are there?
 How much do they cost?
 When were they made?
 How are they doing in terms of profit?
 Etc.